Social change is a creative process

 About Us

-We work with artists, cultural leaders, philanthropy, and other sectors who are interested in mobilizing the power of culture and creativity for a just and sustainable future.
+We partner with artists, cultural leaders, philanthropists, and changemakers who are mobilizing creativity for a just and sustainable future.

-A better future will require healing and repair of our communities and our environment.
-It will require building creative people power, so that we can imagine a better future and take collective action to make it real.
+A better future requires healing our communities and environment.
+It requires building creative people power—so we can imagine what’s possible and take collective action to make it real.

 We work at the intersection of equity, culture, and the environment.
-All of our projects are co-designed with our partners.
-We specialize in asking good questions, helping people explore new and complex territory, and developing transformative strategies for change.
+Every project is co-designed with our partners.
+We specialize in asking the right questions, navigating complex territory, and developing transformative strategies for change.

 Our Services